-On December 31, 2013 the Bank reclassified an investment property to assets held for sale, due to the expected sale of the property to a related party associated through significant influence.
+On December 31, 2013 the Bank reclassified an investment property to assets held for sale, due to the expected sale of the property to a related part.
 The property was conditionally sold on January 28, 2014 for \$1,500.
-In March 2015, the property was transferred to the Bank's parent company, Clarien, for consideration of \$1,500 in anticipation of final settlement with the acquirer.
+In March 2015, the property was transferred to the Bank's parent company, Clarien, for a consideration of \$1,500 in anticipation of final settlement with the acquirer.
 Clarien has assumed all settlement risks associated with the ultimate acquirer.

-December 31, 2014 (Expressed in thousands of Bermuda dollars, except as noted)
+December 31, 2015 (Expressed in thousands of Bermuda dollars, except as noted)